-- This representation is submitted behalf of Antrim Construction Company (ACC) in response to consultation on the Mid and East Antrim Borough Council draft Plan Strategy (dPS). - 2.
+- 1. This representation is submitted behalf of Vaughan Homes in response to consultation on the Mid and East Antrim Borough Council draft Plan Strategy (dPS). - 2.
 The dPS is unsound as the legal compliance tests have not been met. - Furthermore, the Sustainability Assessment (SA) provided in support of the dPS is flawed.
 These flaws render the dPS in its entirety unsound as soundness test P3 cannot be met. - 4.
-The following table summarises the draft policies which are unsound, for the reasons specified, with a reference in this representation:
+The following table summarises the draft policies which are unsound, for the reasons specified, with a reference to the relevant paragraphs in the representation: